CodingNomads/stayathome-mentorship/README.md

 Did you lose your job because of COVID-19 😷😞, and want to learn new skills to future-proof your career 📚?

-[Apply here](https://codingnomads.github.io/stayathome-mentorship/students.html) for CodingNomads’ #StayAtHome Mentorship Program, where you can get access to free learning materials, our community forum, and get paired with a pro-bono mentor - subject to availability.
-Let’s all make the best use of our time at home while we #flattenthecurve!
+[Apply here](https://codingnomads.github.io/stayathome-mentorship/students.html) for CodingNomads’ #StayAtHome Mentorship Program.
+You can get access to free learning materials, our community forum, and we'll connect you with a pro-bono mentor - subject to availability.
+Keep learning and #flattenthecurve!

 ---